Virginia joins states suing owners of Purdue Pharma

 At least 20 other states have filed lawsuits naming the Sacklers as defendants.

-The lawsuit also alleges that members of the Sackler family unlawfully transferred at least $4 billion from the company to themselves to shield assets from investigators and plaintiffs in dozens of lawsuits.
+The Virginia lawsuit alleges that between 2008 and 2018, members of the Sackler family unlawfully transferred at least $4 billion from Purdue to themselves to shield assets from investigators and plaintiffs in dozens of lawsuits.

-Sackler family representatives did not immediately respond to an e-mail seeking comment.
+Sackler family representatives did not immediately respond to an email seeking comment.

+“While the Sackler family has lived a life of unimaginable wealth and comfort, families across Virginia and around the country have been devastated by an opioid crisis that was fueled by lies and deceit by Purdue Pharma and the Sacklers,” Herring said in a news release.

+The suit names Richard, Jonathan, Kathe and Mortimer Sackler as defendants.
+It takes particular aim at Richard Sackler, Purdue’s former president and chairman.